Tulum Playa is one of the most beautiful beaches I have been to.

 The beach is still awesome, though.
 It has everything: a nice long stretch of white sand, turquoise water, palm trees and a laid-back feel.
 What’s not to like?
 Okay, the sand gets everywhere, including in your eyes.
 That’s about it.

 The weather was colder than we expected it.
 For some reason, it’s always colder in Tulum than in Cancun or Playa—the wind, maybe.
 After sunset, jeans and a sweater were needed (it was around 15-17°C I think).
 During the day it was warm enough, but still a bit chillier than you’d think.

 The town was nosier than I remembered though.
-At night, most restaurants closed early but the three or four karaoke and bars left rocked the town until very late at night—a pain when you don’t fancy listening to badly-sung versions of Queen!
+At night, most restaurants closed early but the three or four karaoke and bars left rocked the town until very late at night—a pain when you don’t fancy listening to butchered Queen’s hits!